jpikl/cfxnes/lib/README.md

 JavaScript Library for NES emulation in web browser.

-*Note: The library API is currently unstable and undocumented.*
+*The library API is currently unstable and undocumented.*

 ## Requirements